 Real talk on China's most traveler-friendly cities.
-No fluff, no tourist trapsjust what you actually need to know.
+No fluff, no tourist traps, just what you actually need to know.

 Beijing The Imperial Capital